Truth in Accounting: Reception

-TIA has been quoted in numerous publications covering federal and state-level government accounting issues.
-USA Today quoted TIA CEO Weinberg in 2012, saying, "By law, the federal government can't tell the truth [about its debt]."
-USA Today also quoted Weinberg in 2011: "The (federal) debt only tells us what the government owes to the public.
-It doesn't take into account what's owed to seniors, veterans and retired employees.
-Without accurate accounting, we can't make good decisions."

 Kevin Palmer at Watchdog Wire reported on TIA's methodology: "Truth In Accounting’s figure includes not only this public debt, but also intergovernmental debts (loans made from one government branch or agency to another) and unfunded liabilities, the greatest of which are Social Security, Medicare, and pensions.
 As the population ages, these unfunded liabilities have skyrocketed–and although they aren’t yet part of our official debt, barring substantial reform the government will have no choice but to borrow trillions in order to fulfill them."

-Politifact, after analyzing a TIA report claiming that taxpayers in Georgia would have to send $5,000 each to the state treasury to cover the debt, determined that it was "mostly false".
+In 2014 Politifact analyzed a TIA report claiming that taxpayers in Georgia would have to send $5,000 each to the state treasury to cover the debt and concluded that it was "mostly false".

+In 2019 Colorado Politics described TIA as a "a think tank tied to the American Legislative Exchange Council (ALEC) and the right-wing State Policy Network."

 Data-Z

-In November 2012, Truth in Accounting launched a new website called Data-Z, which provides easy access to its calculations of the states' debt, liabilities, and assets and permits users to graph and analyze it visually.
-Data-Z also posts news about state-level financial issues, including pensions and retiree health insurance.
+In November 2012, Truth in Accounting launched a new website called Data-Z, which provides easy access to its calculations of the federal government, the 50 states' and the nations 75 largest city's debt, liabilities, and assets and permits users to graph and analyze it visually.
+The website has over 700 data points collected from the all levels of government.
+This website is free for anyone to use with basic graph functions.
+There is a paid subscription available with broader capabilities.
+TIA partners with anyone who wants data straight from the government sources.